 }

-Additionally, always mask the Aadhaar number after entry, implement rate limiting on this endpoint, and build clear handling for UIDAI-specific errors such as mobile not registered or OTP generation limits exceeded.
+Additionally, always mask the Aadhaar number after entry, implement rate limiting on this endpoint, and build clear handling for UIDAI-specific errors, such as mobile not registered or OTP generation limits exceeded.

 Step 5: Handle OTP Submission and Parse the Response